mikebridge/mikebridge.github.io/_posts/test/2017-01-19-kinect-and-processing.md

  	<figcaption>Hello World!</figcaption>
 </figure>

-I'll describe what I did in Processing in a future blog post.
+In the next part of this series I'll describe how to use data that comes in from the Kinect to do something interesting.
 In the meantime, have a look at the [KinectPV2 documentation on github](https://github.com/ThomasLengeling/KinectPV2).

-Cheers!

--Mike